hpe-dev-incubator/hpe-dev-portal/content/greenlake/data-services-on-the-hpe-greenlake-platform/home.md

 *The above figure shows the links to each set of HPE GreenLake APIs part of the family of Data Services on the HPE GreenLake platform.*

 ### The future for Data Services APIs

 In the future, there will be more sets of HPE GreenLake APIs related to the additional Data Services published at the HPE GreenLake Developer Website that conform with Open API 3.1 specification.
 Furthermore, the DSCC API will eventually be published to conform to the Open API 3.1 specifications with the rest of the Open API specs in the future.
 To accommodate powerful and comprehensive DataOps use cases such as presented in this blog post and another blog post, the combination of multiple HPE GreenLake APIs from different sets of Data Services on HPE GreenLake platform has been used.

 ### Learn more about the Data Services APIs

 For getting started with the Data Services APIs and improve your agility in managing your data, please look at the following blog posts, Data Services documentation, and the video of the webinar in HPE YouTube channel.

-1. Blog post: Getting Started with HPE GreenLake APIs for Data Services.
+1. Blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-data-services/): Getting Started with HPE GreenLake APIs for Data Services.
-2. Blog post: Getting Started with HPE GreenLake APIs for Virtualization.
+2. Blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-virtualization/): Getting Started with HPE GreenLake APIs for Virtualization.
-3. Blog post: Getting Started with HPE GreenLake APIs for HPE GreenLake for Backup and Recovery
+3. Blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery/): Getting Started with HPE GreenLake APIs for HPE GreenLake for Backup and Recovery
 4. Future blog post: Getting Started with HPE GreenLake APIs for HPE GreenLake Private Cloud Business Edition.
-5. The link to the documentation of the HPE GreenLake APIs at HPE GreenLake help menu.
+5. The [link ](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00003533en_us&page=ps_api_dscc.html)to the documentation of the HPE GreenLake APIs at HPE GreenLake help menu.
 6. The link to the YouTube video of the Munch and Learn webinar “The data services family of APIs for HPE GreenLake – Putting it all together”
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-ffzhc6TzoA?si=55l52RM8--XSMIww" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Any questions on HPE GreenLake APIs for Data Services on HPE GreenLake platform?

 Join the HPE Developer Community Slack Workspace, and start a discussion in our #hpe-greenlake-data-services Slack channel.